Farmers' Market FAQs

 Get market-ready with answers to these FAQs!

-The Ottawa Farmers’ Market has four market locations.
+The Ottawa Farmers’ Market has five market locations.

 The Lansdowne Market is open year-round.
 It is outdoors from May-October and indoors from November-April.

-The Westboro Market, Orleans Market, and Barrhaven Market locations are outdoors only from May-October.
+The Main Street Market, Westboro Market, Orleans Market, and Barrhaven Market locations are outdoors only from May-October.

 2. Which payment methods do vendors accept?